 At the same time, we recognize that our community is small: a network of scholars from classics, cultural studies, English, history, linguistics, modern languages, philosophy, and speech communication.
 That intimacy is also our strength.
 We create special opportunities for networking and professional development, for mentorship and disciplinary leadership.

-Perhaps the most important benefit of membership is the journal, Advances in the History of Rhetoric.
-Under Richard Enos, Robert Gaines, Ekaterina Haskins, and now Arthur Walzer, the journal is distinguished both by the excellence of its contributors and by the range of genres it publishes: innovative research in the history of rhetoric, translations of historical texts, and scholarly dialogue in the Collocutio section, as well as interdisciplinary work in rhetorical criticism, theory, and pedagogy.
+Perhaps the most important benefit of membership is the journal, Journal for the History of Rhetoric (formerly Advances in the History of Rhetoric).
+Under Richard Enos, Robert Gaines, Ekaterina Haskins, Arthur Walzer, and now Ned O’Gorman, the journal is distinguished both by the excellence of its contributors and by the range of genres it publishes: innovative research in the history of rhetoric, translations of historical texts, and scholarly dialogue in the Collocutio section, as well as interdisciplinary work in rhetorical criticism, theory, and pedagogy.

-The journal will be published twice a year by electronic subscription, and the print form of these two editions will be published annually.
+The journal is published twice a year by electronic subscription, and the print form of these two editions is published annually.